If you're overwhelmed with debt, there's still hope. Our automated software will help you resolve your debt and move forward.

 1. Review the debt collection letter and compare it to your records

-Debt collection agencies often purchase hundreds of unpaid debts at once for a fraction of their value.
-Debt collection agencies may mix up essential customer details during purchasing and store incorrect information in their collection systems.
+Debt collection agencies often purchase hundreds if not thousands of unpaid debts at once.
+Occasionally, debt collectors that buy debts may mix up essential customer details during purchasing and store incorrect information in their collection systems.

-It’s not uncommon for debt collection agencies to attempt to collect the wrong amount for a debt or even to contact the wrong consumer.
-Other typical errors include the incorrect address, account number, or other details.
+It is not unusual for debt collectors to pursue the wrong amount or even contact the wrong person.
+Other common mistakes include incorrect addresses, account numbers, or other account details.

-If you receive a letter from a debt collector, don’t ignore it.
-Instead, read through the entire contents of the communication and compare each item to your records.
-Look at your contact information, prior creditor details, and due amount.
+If you receive a letter from a debt collector, do not ignore it.
+Read the communication carefully and compare the information to your own records.
+Check your name, address, account number, prior creditor information, and the amount allegedly owed.

-If you don't recognize the debt despite the details provided, Resurgent Capital may have mixed up your account with someone else’s.
-You may also be the victim of identity theft.
+If you do not recognize the debt at all, despite the details provided, Resurgent Capital may have confused your account with someone else's.
+It is also possible that the account is the result of identity theft.

 2. Send a request for debt validation to Resurgent Capital

-You must send a debt validation letter to Resurgent Capital within a prescribed time, usually 30 days, or the company will assume the debt is valid and begin a full suite of collection activities against you.
+You must send a debt validation letter to Resurgent Capital within a prescribed time, usually 30 days, or the company will assume the debt is valid and begin collection activities against you.

 Once the company receives your debt validation request, it will assemble the information about your account and send it to you.
 In some cases, Resurgent Capital won't have the details needed to collect on your account.